AckerlyXu/heima/articles/sql-database/sql-database-aad-authentication.md

-<properties
+---
-    pageTitle="Azure Active Directory auth - Azure SQL (Overview) | Azure" description="Learn about how to use Azure Active Directory for authentication with SQL Database and SQL Data Warehouse" services="sql-database"
+title: Azure Active Directory auth - Azure SQL (Overview) | Azure
+description: Learn about how to use Azure Active Directory for authentication with SQL Database and SQL Data Warehouse
-    documentationcenter=""
-    author="BYHAM"
-    manager="jhubbard"
-    editor=""
-    tags="" />
-<tags
-    ms.assetid="7e2508a1-347e-4f15-b060-d46602c5ce7e"
-    ms.service="sql-database"
-    ms.custom="authentication and authorization"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="data-management"
-    ms.date="01/23/2017"
-    wacn.date=""
-    ms.author="rickbyh" />
+services: sql-database
+documentationcenter: ''
+author: BYHAM
+manager: jhubbard
+editor: ''
+tags: ''

+ms.assetid: 7e2508a1-347e-4f15-b060-d46602c5ce7e
+ms.service: sql-database
+ms.custom: authentication and authorization ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: data-management
+ms.date: 01/23/2017
+wacn.date: ''
+ms.author: rickbyh
+---

 # Use Azure Active Directory Authentication for authentication with SQL Database or SQL Data Warehouse
-Azure Active Directory authentication is a mechanism of connecting to Azure SQL Database and [SQL Data Warehouse](/documentation/articles/sql-data-warehouse-overview-what-is/) by using identities in Azure Active Directory (Azure AD).
+Azure Active Directory authentication is a mechanism of connecting to Azure SQL Database and [SQL Data Warehouse](../sql-data-warehouse/sql-data-warehouse-overview-what-is.md) by using identities in Azure Active Directory (Azure AD).
 With Azure AD authentication you can centrally manage the identities of database users and other Microsoft services in one central location.
 Central ID management provides a single place to manage database users and simplifies permission management.
 Benefits include the following:

 - It provides an alternative to SQL Server authentication.
 - Helps stop the proliferation of user identities across database servers.